thirumurthis/Learnings/DaggerCI/NoteBlog.md

 Below is the backend module with simple functions will helps to setup environment on the container, build jar artifact, test, run and publish.

-Info :-
- - With the functions added, Dagger CLI can list the functions defined in this module.
+> With the functions added, Dagger CLI can list the functions defined in this module.
 The function arguments name will be used as parameters when we call the function using Dagger CLI.
 Next we will see how to use Dagger CLI to list the functions.

 ```java
 package io.dagger.modules.backend;